awsdocs/aws-elemental-mediapackage-user-guide/doc_source/segtemp-format-media.md

    <SegmentTemplate timescale="30" media="index_video_1_0_$Time$.mp4?m=1122792372" initialization="index_video_1_0_init.mp4?m=1122792372" startNumber="2937928">
    ```

-1. When a playback device requests segments, it uses the URL defined in the `media` attribute and replaces the variable with the availability start time of the segment that is requested\.
+1. When a playback device requests segments, it uses the URL defined in the `media` attribute and replaces the variable with the availability start time of the segment that's requested\.
 **Important**
 The value that replaces the variable must be an exact `t` value of a segment\.
 If the request uses an arbitrary timestamp, AWS Elemental MediaPackage doesn't seek the closest segment\.
 **Example**